October 30, 2013

 Los Angeles Has Never Cared for Landmarks.
 Except Disney Concert Hall

-Ten years after its completion, has Gehry’s homage to Uncle Walt’s memory made a difference for LA?
+Ten years later has Gehry’s homage to Uncle Walt’s memory made a difference for LA?

 Courtesy of shutterstock.com